-17. If a fiscal year academic appointee is on approved paid leave (i.e., UC Expanded Paid Administrative Leave and/or EPSL) because they are unable to work or telework due to lack of childcare related to COVID-19 school closures, can they continue to use such leave even once their child's school would have ended - i.e., during the summer?
+16. If a fiscal year academic appointee is on approved paid leave (i.e., EPSL) because they are unable to work or telework due to lack of childcare related to COVID-19 school closures, can they continue to use such leave even once their child's school would have ended - i.e., during the summer?

 Yes, assuming that the same eligibility requirements are met, such as summer school, daycare or summer recreation camp closure, fiscal year academic appointees would continue to be eligible for such leave during the summer.
-However, new documentation may be required for EPAL.
 For EPSL, locations may encourage appointees to complete a new request form; however, if an appointee is unwilling to complete the form but is eligible for EPSL, the location should grant the leave.
 Academic-year appointees that are not in service during the summer, would not need to use leave during their non-service period.

-18. Will COVID-19 related leaves need to be tracked?
+17. Will COVID-19 related leaves need to be tracked?